Crowley Selected to Distribute Zeutschel ScanStudio In U.S., Canada, U.K. and Caribbean

 About The Crowley Company

-The Crowley Company is a world-leader in digitization/preservation technologies and provides an extensive number of digital document and microfilm conversion services to the public, private and government sectors.
+The Crowley Company is a world-leader in digitization/preservation technologies and provides an extensive number of digital document and microfilm conversion services to the public, private and government sectors, including book scanning and manuscript scanning.
 The company manufactures, distributes and services high-speed microfilm, microfiche, aperture card, book and document scanners, microfilm duplicators, film processors, micrographics equipment and 71MP cameras.
 Manufactured brands include Crowley, Mekel Technology and Wicks and Wilson.

 *Federal Agencies Digital Guidelines Initiative (FADGI) is a set of technical guidelines, methods and preservation practices for digitized and digital born historical, archival and cultural content.
 FADGI continues to evolve through a group of collaborative U.S. federal agencies.

 **Metamorfoze is a Netherlands-based digitization and conservation guideline for the preservation of cultural heritage materials and digital copies.

 ***International Organization for Standardization (ISO) is an international program based in Geneva, Switzerland that creates standardization guidelines for a variety of products, services and systems to ensure consistent quality.